-The prestigious biennial World Science Forum is being held from 17 to 19 November in Budapest.
-This year’s forum will explore The Changing Landscape of Science: Challenges and Opportunities.
+The fifth edition of the prestigious biennial World Science Forum was held from 17 to 19 November 2011 in Budapest.
+This year’s Forum explored "The Changing Landscape of Science: Challenges and Opportunities".

 The forum provided an international platform for parliamentarians, scientists, policy-makers, representatives of the media and members of civil society from all over the world to debate emerging and existing global scientific issues.
 One of the aims of the Forum is to provide an interdisciplinary and policy environment in which stakeholders may dialogue on how to improve science governance while ensuring a sustainable future for all.

 This year’s programme covered a number of topical issues, including: Emerging Powerhouses in Science and Technology; Higher Education's Perspectives, Dynamics and Implications; Emerging and Re-emerging Infections; Policy Implications and Drivers; and the new generation of science and researchers.
 In keeping with previous forums, young scientists were also able to share their knowledge and experiences, particularly with regard to how scientific collaboration is being affected by the changing landscape of science.

 The Forum was organized by UNESCO in partnership with the Hungarian Academy of Sciences (HAS), the International Council for Science (ICSU), and the American Association for the Advancement of Science (AAAS).

 Ban Ki-moon, Secretary-General of the United Nations, greeted participants via a video message.
 The conference was opened by Irina Bokova, Director-General of UNESCO, and József Pálinkás, President of the Hungarian Academy of Sciences and of the World Science Forum, in the presence of Viktor Orbán, Prime Minister of Hungary.